ewei068/pokestar/design.md

 		* Masterball: 0/0/90/10
 	* Held items: TBD
 	* Evolution items: TBD
+* Locations: Currently locations can be purchased at the Pokemart and grant bonus EXP or EVs during training.

 **Trainer Info**

-* Aliases: `trainerinfo`, `trainer`, `user`, `userinfo`
+* Aliases: `trainerinfo`, `trainer`, `ti`, `user`, `userinfo`
-* Args: `user` (discord handle)
+* Args: OPTIONAL `user` (discord handle)
 * Functionality: Displays the users info if no args.
 If `user` provided, displays info for the specified user (don't implement yet).

 **Daily Rewards**

-* Aliases: `daily`, `dailyrewards`
+* Aliases: `daily`, `d`
 * Args: none
 * Functionality: Draws the daily rewards for the player, if the player hasn't drawn the daily rewards yet.
+Gives 300 Pokedollars and 3 random Pokeballs.
 The balls are displayed to the player and stored in their backpack.
 For now, the daily rewards are 3 random Pokeballs with probability:
 	* Pokeball: 70%
 	* Greatball: 25%
 	* Ultraball: 4%
 	* Masterball: 1%

+**Level Rewards**

+* Aliases: `levelrewards`
+* Args: none
+* Functionality: Claims any unclaimed level rewards, including money, items, and Pokeballs.
+A list of claimed level rewards will be stored for the user in the database.
+Whenever level rewards change, a script will be ran to reset the level rewards, allowing users to re-claim them.

 **Backpack**

 * Aliases: `backpack`, `bp`
 * Args: none
 * Functionality: Lists all the items in the user's backpack by category and their quantity.

+**Locations**

+* Aliases: `locations`
+* Args: none
+* Functionality: Lists all trainer owned locations and their levels.

 ### Shop